stackgeekdev/stackgeekdev.github.com/_posts/2012-02-21-taking-openstack-for-a-spin.md

 ![](/assets/images/awesomesauce.png)

-As of this writing, the most current version of OpenStack is "Essex":https://launchpad.net/nova/essex/essex-rc1.
+As of this writing, the most current version of OpenStack is [Essex](https://launchpad.net/nova/essex/essex-rc1).
 Essex is currently in release candidate phase, with RC1 available for download for each of the components listed above.
-The git repository for the components is "available on Github":https://github.com/openstack.
+The git repository for the components is [available on Github](https://github.com/openstack).

 I floundered around for a few days trying to download and run the various independent components of OpenStack.
 The instability of the early versions of Essex and the maze of configuration files you have to tweak make a difficult time of getting it running, at least for me.
-Thankfully, a bit of Googling revealed a script written by the fine folks over at Rackspace called "DevStack":http://devstack.org/, which does all the heavy lifting for getting Openstack running.
+Thankfully, a bit of Googling revealed a script written by the fine folks over at Rackspace called [DevStack](http://devstack.org/), which does all the heavy lifting for getting Openstack running.

 _Note: Rackspace doesn't recommend using DevStack for production deployments, but it works great if you just want to give OpenStack a test drive and do some quick development on the instances you start._